 No special equipment is usually needed when occasionally handling small quantities.
 The following instructions are for bulk handling or where regular exposure in an occupational setting occurs without proper containment systems.
-Ventilation: This product should only be used in a well ventilated area.
-If natural ventilation is inadequate, use of a fan is suggested.
+Ventilation: No special ventilation requirements are normally necessary for this product.
+However make sure that the work environment remains clean and that vapours and mists are minimised.

-Eve Protection: Eve protection such as protective glasses or goggles is recommended when this product is being used.
+Eye Protection: Eye protection such as protective glasses or goggles is recommended when this product is being used.